We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The ingredients in birth control pills can vary, so you should make sure that your medication contains the right mix of hormones.

-There are many types of birth control available.
-The birth control pill is one common form of birth control.
 The birth control pill contains synthetic hormones that prevent the sperm from fertilizing an egg.
-These pills can:
+It does this by:

-- stop the ovaries from releasing an egg
+- stopping the ovaries from releasing an egg

-- change the consistency of cervical mucus to make it harder for sperm to reach the egg
+- changing the consistency of cervical mucus to make it harder for sperm to reach the egg

-- alter the lining of the uterus to prevent implantation
+- altering the lining of the uterus to prevent implantation

-The birth control pill can offer additional benefits.
+The birth control pill can offer a variety of benefits.
 Those on birth control may experience: